appriss/climax/README.markdown

 uses climax, a control DRb runs with your application, allowing you to manipulate your application as it runs in the background.
 For instance, if your application is running, you can remotely debug the application at any time.
 This is great for long-running processes in production.
-Something strange going on that you\'d like to investigate?
-Use the control drb to change the log level from
-\"info\" to \"debug\" to get more info.
-Still confused?
+Something strange going on that you'd like to investigate?
+Use the control drb to change the log level from "info" to "debug" to get more info.
+Still not sure what's happening?
 Attach a debugger to the running process.

 You get all of these features for free when your application uses climax.

 Installation
 ============

-To install climax simply install the climax gem: *`gem install climax`* or alternatively place *`gem "climax"`* in your application\'s Gemfile and run bundler.
+To install climax simply install the climax gem: `gem install climax` or alternatively place `gem "climax"` in your application's Gemfile and run bundler.

 Getting Started
 ===============

-It\'s easy to get started.
+It's easy to get started.
 Just include the `Climax::Application` module into your application
 class:

     require 'climax'